SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-If you are charged or have any contact with police or a local council in relation to advertising, contact SWOP NSW for support and advocacy.
+If you have contact with police or a local council in relation to sex work advertising, contact SWOP NSW for support and advocacy.

 Types of sex work